 4 Ways to Reduce and Prevent Common Technician Knee Problems

-Knee pain is one of those problems that is nearly on epidemic scale for individuals in the technical trades.
-Air Conditioning and Heating Technicians and Plumbers are some of the most common to have chronic and near career ending injuries… usually in the knees.
-Too bad you don’t get paid like Derek Jeter or Kobe Bryant (just signed 2 year $40 million dollar contract) because in your case these injuries and pains effects the ability to provide for your family.
+Knee pain is one of those problems that is nearly on the epidemic scale for individuals in the technical trades.
+Air Conditioning and Heating Technicians and Plumbers are some of the most common to have chronic and near career-ending injuries… usually in the knees.
+Too bad you don’t get paid like Derek Jeter or Kobe Bryant (who just signed 2 years $40-million-dollar contract) because in your case these injuries and pains effect the ability to provide for your family.
 The source of this and the path to recovery takes a few steps.
-The culprits for this kind of problem are sourced and exacerbated by extended periods of sitting (in service vehicle) followed by short efforts and often poor posture and position during those bursts of effort (ie. climbing in and out of attics and crouching down to work on condensers for those ac repairmen etc.).
+The culprits for this kind of problem are sourced and exacerbated by extended periods of sitting (in-service vehicle) followed by short efforts and often poor posture and position during those bursts of effort (ie. climbing in and out of attics and crouching down to work on condensers for those ac repairmen etc.).
 Here are a few tips that you should take to heart.

 1. Lose Weight & Get in Shape

 #2 and #3 are interrelated.
-Better position sometimes cannot be achieved without increased mobility.
-Additionally some scenarios are inevitable impossible to create ‘ideal position’.
-However the vast majority of a Technician’s movements can be improved.
+A better position sometimes cannot be achieved without increased mobility.
+Additionally, some scenarios are inevitable impossible to create an ‘ideal position’.
+However, the vast majority of a Technician’s movements can be improved.

 The biggest issue I see is that when most techs approach a setting where they need to get low they crouch down by driving their knees forward to inspect a component.
 This is NOT ideal when it comes to keeping your knees healthy.
 Keeping a fairly vertical shin(where knees stay above the toes) is crucial when crouching OR at least when making your initial movement toward the ground.
 Squatting down with feet flat first before going to your knees.